 So many severe hail storms occur in the state of Colorado and several neighboring states each year that this area of the country has been nicknamed Hail Alley.
 The large, dense hail that is prone to falling in the state can easily damage a roof that is not designed with maximum impact resistance in mind.

-However, a recent investigation performed by The Roofing Industry Committee on Weather Issues Inc. (RICOWI) revealed that many stone-coated steel roofs can withstand the impact of even large hailstones 2.5 inches in diameter without developing damage of any type or dents and dings.
+However, a recent investigation performed by The Roofing Industry Committee on Weather Issues Inc. (RICOWI) revealed that many stone-coated steel roofs have hail damage prevention materials that can withstand the impact of even large hailstones 2.5 inches in diameter without developing damage of any type or dents and dings.

 2. Ice Dam Prevention

-Ice dams typically develop when indoor heat warms the roof surface, snow melts, and the melted snow then refreezes when it hits a much cooler area of the perimeter of your roof.
+Ice dams typically develop in Colorado Springs when indoor heat warms the roof surface, snow melts, and the melted snow then refreezes when it hits a much cooler area of the perimeter of your roof.

 Stone-coated steel roofs are less prone to ice dam formation because all well-designed metal roofs shed snow very quickly and efficiently.
 In addition, the high thermal resistance of stone-coated steel roofs lessens the chance of the roof surface heating up dramatically in the winter and encouraging snow to melt.